actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 #while there is no evidence to suggest Diameter and Volume is normally distributed
 ```

 The conclusion for the normality of Height from these tests agree with it's graphical normality analysis.
 On the other hand, we see that Diameter was suggested to be normal in the Jarque-Bera test, but not in the Anderson-Darling Test and Shapiro-Wilk test, while graphical tests of the QQ-Plot showed that Diameter might possibly not be normal.
-Again, it boils down to checking back at assumptions of the tests we use and see whether it fits the problem one needs to solve.
+Again, it boils down to checking whether the dataset we use fits the assumptions of the normality test.

 ## Testing whether some variable fits some distribution